keller-mark/nanosaber-mcmicro/README.md

 Open the registered 12-channel TIFF in ImageJ to convert the Z-stack to a channel stack.
 - Image -> Hyperstacks -> Stack to Hyperstack
-- 12 channel slices, 1 z slice
+- 12 channel slices, 1 z slice, Composite display mode

 Convert TIFF files to OME-TIFF using bioformats